 I admit, I was skeptical of permaculture’s virtues even throughout my training.
-I graduated with my permaculture design certification while still throwing around some of the same opposing arguments and lukewarm reactions to it as many of my colleagues who are trained in sustainable agriculture and ecological conservation.
+I graduated with my permaculture design certification while giving credence to opposing arguments by my colleagues who are trained in sustainable agriculture and ecological conservation.

-With permaculture, we can learn useful, practical skills that feed us, clothe us, and warm us into the future without compromising the earth or its inhabitants any further.
-But it does require us to commit to putting on our learning caps and thinking outside the box.
+Through permaculture training, we learn useful, practical skills that feed us, clothe us, and warm us into the future without compromising the earth or its inhabitants any further.
+But it does require us to put on our learning caps and think outside the box.